athina-edu/athina/README.md

 inside the directory where your cfg file is.
 4. You set Athina as a cron job.
 5. Students submit on Canvas their repo urls.
-6. Athina, clones, looks for changes, checks for some safety, sandboxes code and then uses your tests.
+6. Athina, clones, looks for changes, runs some safety checks, sandboxes the code and then uses your tests.
-7. Then submits the score given to it along with all text printed from the test back to the students Canvas submission page (as a comment or file attachments containing the text).
+7. Then, it submits the score given to it by tests along with all text printed from the test back to the students Canvas submission page (as a comment or file attachment containing the text).

 # Security Features
 * All tests are sandboxed (using firejail) so that student scripts cannot do damage to the OS or access existing files
 * Only 1 student can submit the same git url, but can also permit more (for group projects)
 * Moss implementation that also notifies student of the average similarity scores and the max for each student (planned to restrict this to instructor only)
-* Git authentication only happens if git url is gitlab.cs.wwu.edu
+* Git authentication only happens under the specified domain url (e.g., github.com)
 * Git credentials and configuration cannot be obtained through student code execution
 * Tests are forcefully timed out after a certain period of time (in case of infinite loops)